This tutorial for homemade goat milk soap is super easy. It doesn’t require lye to make soap and instead uses a simple melt and pour method!

 Here’s what you will need:

-Soap Mold.
-I like this one for my bars.
+- Soap Mold – I like this one for my bars.
+But any type of shaped silicone molds would work well.

-Optional add ins like oatmeal, coffee, or activated charcoal.
-I like to grind up oatmeal or use fresh coffee in some of my soap bars.
+Optional add ins ideas that I often use are things like vitamin e drops, oatmeal, coffee, or activated charcoal.
+I like to grind up oatmeal or use fresh coffee grounds in some of my soap bars.
 And activated charcoal has so many awesome benefits!

-Pot & double boiler or a large glass bowl to use as a double boiler.
+- Large stock pot & double boiler or a large glass bowl to use as a double boiler over the stock pot.
 I usually just use a Pyrex glass bowl.

 Note: we don’t use a microwave in our home and I would definitely recommend using a stove top for making your soap to avoid scorching it.